Gerceida E. Adams-Jones

 Gerceida E. Adams-Jones is an American physicist, a clinical associate professor at New York University, and a faculty member at Pioneer Academics, an online research program for high school students connected with Oberlin College.
 In 1981, she became the first African-American woman to receive a B.S. degree in physical oceanography in the United States.

 Early life and education

 Adams-Jones was born in Denver, Colorado, and grew up in Caruthersville, Missouri.
-She graduated in 1981 from the University of Michigan, becoming the first African-American woman with a bachelor's degree in physical oceanography.
+She graduated in 1981 from the University of Michigan College of Engineering, becoming the first African-American woman with a bachelor's degree in physical oceanography.
 She went to New York University for graduate study, earning a master's degree in 1986 and completing a Ph.D. there in 1997.

 Contributions

 In 2006, she and Makeda Watkins founded St. Albans Under the Stars, a community-based program that promotes science projects in underserved communities and assists in college readiness initiatives through a series of workshops designed to actively engage the student while "learning at play."

 She is the author of the book The Science Behind Technology (Kendall Hunt Publishing, 2017).